Is it safe to use toiletries on babies and toddlers?

 Contact the manufacturer to let them know your child has had a problem with their product.
 They will be able to advise you further.

 Once the ingredient causing the reaction has been identified, you will be able to avoid using it by checking the ingredient list on product packaging.
-Ingredients are listed with the same names across Europe and most of the world, so you should be able to identify your allergen even when travelling.
+Ingredients are listed with the same names across the UK, Europe and most of the world, so you should be able to identify your allergen even when travelling.

 Read more in our factsheet.